Health Library

 • They will always show symptoms of hemophilia if they get the hemophilia gene

-When Is a Woman a Hemophilia Carrier?
+When is a Female a Hemophilia Carrier?

-•The biological mother of one son with hemophilia and has at least one other relative with hemophilia
+• The biological mother of one son with hemophilia and has at least one other relative with hemophilia

-•The biological mother of more than one son with hemophilia
+• The biological mother of more than one son with hemophilia

-•The biological mother of one son with hemophilia
+• The biological mother of one son with hemophilia

-•The biological grandmother of one grandson with hemophilia
+• The biological grandmother of one grandson with hemophilia

-•An aunt, niece, or cousin of a male relative with hemophilia
+• An aunt, niece or cousin of a male relative with hemophilia

-•A sister of a male with hemophilia
+• A sister of a male with hemophilia

-• A girl who is a carrier (25% chance)
+• A female child who is a carrier (25% chance)

-• A boy with hemophilia (25% chance)
+• A male child with hemophilia (25% chance)

-• A boy without hemophilia (25% chance)
+• A male child without hemophilia (25% chance)

 The Role of a Genetic Counselor